 The NGO makes sure it attracts the right people by running a special orientation and evaluation course for all prospective staff called the Relief and Recovery Orientation Course.
 They experience the challenges of working in the humanitarian sector through practical simulations and learn about Medair’s values, projects, and country programmes.

 Furthermore, companies that mark themselves out as having integrity can attract employees that also show integrity, says Katie Hill, Executive Director at certification provider, B Lab UK.
 Certified B corporations balance profit and purpose.
 A survey of 92 B Corps in February 2018 found that almost half reported that employee candidates were attracted to the company because it was a registered B Corp.
 “Businesses that are committed to going beyond making profit attract a different sort of employee,” says Hill.

 The benefits don’t end there.
 More than two thirds surveyed believed that being a B Corp is likely to contribute to future business growth.
 The verdict is clear: it pays to have purpose.

 If your business needs an innovative and inspiring space, check out what Workspace has to offer.
-We have over 60 locations across London with super connected offices or flexible co-working memberships if you’re not quite ready for an office yet.
+We have 64 properties across London with super connected offices or flexible co-working memberships if you’re not quite ready for an office yet.